 - It defined how he wanted it to be “without any bars”.

 As with most people, events in his life then played a part and he had to wait some time for his dream to be fulfilled.
 In 1910, at the age of 16, he left home and became a fitness instructor.
 The early entrepreneurial spirit that he had displayed in talking about his vision for a zoo soon surfaced and he formed his own gym.

-Like so many of his generation he enlisted in the army and went off to France in the First World War.
+Like so many of his generation he enlisted in the army and went off to France in WW1.
 He endured the heartache of losing his two younger brothers and he was paralysed in the Battle of the Somme in 1916 with a bullet in his back.
 Doctors said that he would never walk again but his immense determination, (no doubt helped by his work as a fitness instructor) led him to disprove this prognosis.

 A year later he had the first of two children and moved out to the countryside on the advice of doctors to continue his recuperation as cities were smoke-filled places in those days.

 Again, the entrepreneur in him came out and he opened a market garden and florist shop.
 His shop was popular when he started selling pet birds, which was the first outlet for his lifelong love of animals.
 He started rescuing animals, imported into the country by forming a relationship with customs officers at the docks or taking animals abandoned or mistreated by circuses.